-4 THINGS TO KNOW ABOUT YOUR INVESTMENT IN EDC
+4 THINGS TO KNOW ABOUT YOUR PARTNER, EDC

-1. We continue to make wise decisions that allow us to improve operations and grow our business
+- We continue to make wise decisions that allow us to improve our operations and grow our business.

 The Energy Development Corporation (EDC) has recorded steady and reliable income for the past three years, despite challenges.

 2. Our commitment to sustainability is also a commitment to share value.